Thinkofname/thinkofname.github.io/_drafts/june-change-log.md

 ```

 I'm slightly worried about what future versions of webrender will do
-but I don't think it'll too much of an issue.
-I currently have
+but I don't think it'll be too much of an issue.
+I have webrender
-webrender pinned to a commit anyway.
+pinned to a commit right now anyway.

 I'm currently in the act of converting all the old UI stuff from json
-to stylish but progress has been good so far.
+to Stylish; progress has been good so far.

 One thing that UniverCity required was a way to interact with the UI
-with scripts (lua) and events.
-For events I decided to build them
+via scripts (lua) and events.
+I decided to build events
 into the style rules.
 This had the benefit of allowing things
 like buttons and textboxes to be implemented purely as style
 rules instead of specifically handling them in stylish.